tom-james-watson/wtp-ext/README.md

 WTP URLs have the following structure:

-`wtp://<magnet hash>[/path to resource]`
+`wtp://<magnet hash>[/path/to/resource]`

 For example, here is a link to a blog post on my personal website:

-`wtp://b8bede038ff70c6e683e5b18f650f17deb1ed532/blog/vim-tips/`
+`wtp://c72c96ec226d05934aa46027bb9dbbb98441717e/blog/vim-tips/`

 The extension will parse the magnet hash of the resource and load the torrent using the [WebTorrent](https://github.com/webtorrent/webtorrent) library.
 Requests to resources are then translated directly into lookups for files in the loaded torrent.
-Requests to paths without file extensions will be assumed to be requests for a `index.html` file in a folder at the given path, e.g. `/blog` will look for a `/blog/index.html` file.
+The data of found files are then streamed into the request response.

+Visitors to the website also act as seeders, ensuring the website can scale as traffic grows.

 ## Roadmap

 Here are the major pieces of functionality I would like to add:

 * Use DNS TXT record lookups to allow resolving of domains to hashes.
+* Add control over how long visited websites are seeded.
 * Have the extension display some indication of the state of the torrent when loading a WTP resource, such as number of seeders.
 * Add the ability to create and seed websites directly from the extension.

 ## Running the WebTorrent Protocol Handler extension

-### Prerequisites
+### Requirements

-The extension depends on the experimental APIs provided by [libdweb](https://github.com/mozilla/libdweb/) and as such must be run using [Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/all/?q=English%20(US)).
+The extension depends on the experimental APIs provided by [libdweb](https://github.com/mozilla/libdweb/).
+As such, **[Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/all/?q=English%20(US)) must be installed on your machine in order to run the extension**.

 ### Running

+The easiest way to run the extension at the moment is to clone the repository and load it with the follow npm scripts.

 Install dependencies: